CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/objects.md

 What does `console` store?
 'object'

+The console object stores functions (methods) such as:

+console.log() – for general output

+console.error() – for error messages

+console.warn() – for warnings

+console.table() – for formatted table output

+console.time() and console.timeEnd() – for timing operations

+console.group() and console.groupEnd() – for grouping logs

+These methods don't store data themselves, but they give you tools to output and inspect data during runtime.

 What does the syntax `console.log` or `console.assert` mean?
 In particular, what does the `.` mean?
 This syntax accesses a property or method on the console object.